Effective 15 September 2023

 Other important information

-- Children’s Privacy — We do not knowingly collect any personal information from children under the age of 13 without parental consent, unless permitted by law.
+- Children’s Privacy — We do not knowingly collect any personal information from children, as defined by applicable law, without parental consent or as otherwise permitted by applicable law.
 If we learn that a child under the age of 13 has provided us with personal information, we will delete it in accordance with applicable law.

-- Do-Not-Track Signals and Similar Mechanisms — Some web browsers may transmit “do-not-track” signals to the websites with which the user communicates.
+- Do-Not-Track Signals and Similar Mechanisms — Some mobile and web browsers may transmit “do-not-track” signals.
 Because of differences in how web browsers incorporate and activate this feature, it is not always clear whether users intend for these signals to be transmitted, or whether they even are aware of them.
-Because there currently is no industry standard concerning what, if anything, websites should do when they receive such signals, the Services currently do not take action in response to these signals.
-If and when a final standard is established and accepted, we will reassess how to respond to these signals.
+We currently do not take action in response to these signals.

-- Cookies can help us understand which parts of our Services are the most popular because they help us see which pages and features visitors access and how much time they spend on the pages.
+- Performance cookies – These cookies collect information about how you use our Services and can help us understand which parts of our Services are the most popular by helping us see which pages and features visitors access and how much time they spend on the pages.
 By studying this kind of information, we are better able to adapt our Services and provide you with a better experience.

 - Local Storage & Other Tracking Technologies — We, along with third parties, may use other kinds of technologies, such as Local Shared Objects (also referred to as “Flash cookies”) and HTML5 local storage, in connection with our Services.
 These technologies are similar to the cookies discussed above in that they are stored on your device and can be used to store certain information about your activities and preferences.
-However, these technologies may make use of different parts of your device from standard cookies, and so you might not be able to control them using standard browser tools and settings.
-Information about disabling or deleting HTML5 or Flash cookies can be found on the Internet.
+However, these technologies may make use of different parts of your device from standard cookies.